 Teflsearch.com Very informative website providing background information about Teaching English Abroad.
 How to research schools, what tax you should pay, what to expect in the role.

-Download our leaflet: Teaching English as a Foreign Language from the resources section
+Download our leaflet: Teaching English as a Foreign Language.

 - British Council.
 A registered charity working with governments to increase opportunity and employability through English.
 Worldwide opportunities for TEFL teachers and language assistants.